ag7dev/ag7dev/README.md

 <h1 align="center">Hi 👋!
-My name is AG7 / Maggi / NotAG7 and I'm a Hobby Dev from Germany</h1>
+My name is AG7 / Maggi / NotAG7 and I'm a Dev from Germany</h1>

 ###